Contingent self-esteem: Appearance related social comparisons

 People with high levels of CSE are prone to making social comparisons based on appearance.
 As a result, these individuals more than often feel diminished.
 Appearance related social comparisons are comparisons of one's perceived appearance to the appearance of other people.
 Those who make social comparisons base their feelings of self-worth on meeting social standards and expectations.
 Appearance related social comparisons can affect one's self-esteem in both positive and negative ways.
 On the positive side, appearance related social comparisons can help develop and maintain one's level of self-worth.
 On the negative side, appearance related social comparisons can cause the decline of an individual's self-worth and value.
 Women who measure their self-worth based on cultural standards may be affected more by social comparisons, particularly when they have a low self-perception of attractiveness.

 Images in the media are notorious for creating unrealistic standards of beauty, most especially for women.
 Comparisons with media standards can cause an individual with high levels of CSE to acquire feelings of inadequacy.
 Mass media provides examples of beauty that are often unattainable by the average male or female.
 Although this is true in most cases, everyone is not equally affected by unrealistic standards of beauty in the media and social comparisons with the people they are surrounded by.
 One's self-perception of appearance is how an individual measures their own beauty.
 Women with lower self-perceptions of appearance tend to be more dissatisfied after viewing "ideal" images of women in the media.
 This same issue can also be seen in the male population but isn't as prevalent and widespread as in the female population.
-In the journal "Media Images and Women's Self-evaluations", researchers D. Henderson-King, Henderson-King, and Hoffman demonstrated that the importance that women place on physical attractiveness is associated with images displayed in the media.
+In the journal "Media Images and Women's Self-evaluations", researchers D. Henderson-King, E. Henderson-King, and L. Hoffman demonstrated that the importance that women place on physical attractiveness is associated with images displayed in the media.